shaungibson1987/Translation_Merge/README.md

 - Diagnostics: The merge process logs ID and column overlap, and sample merged values, to help debug any issues.
 - .gitignore updated to exclude all .xlsx files for data privacy.
 - GUI and core logic are now robust to missing/invalid files and columns.

+---

+## New Feature: Rename Columns in Translation Files by Order

+- **Tick Box Option:** The GUI now includes a checkbox labeled "Rename columns in translation files by order (force match)".
+- **What it does:** If checked, before merging, the app will rename the columns in each translation file to match the main file's columns by order (left to right).
+- **Safety:** A confirmation popup will warn you before proceeding.
+The app creates a backup of each translation file in a new `backups` folder before making any changes.
+- **When to use:** Only use this option if you are sure the translation files have the same column order as the main file.
+This prevents issues caused by column names being translated (e.g., by Google Translate).
+- **Warning:** If the column order does not match, data may be misaligned.
+Always check your backups if unsure.